 The texture of tempura is not fluffy, but crispy!

-We never eat Tempura with ketchup or soy sauce also!
+Japanese never eat Tempura with ketchup or soy sauce!

-“Tatsuta” is from the Tatsuta River in Nara Prefecture next Kyoto.
+“Tatsuta” is the Tatsuta River in Nara Prefecture next Kyoto. “age” means deep-fry.

 Along This river is known as a famous place for autumn colors.